emuro/gene_length/README.md

 - [meanOfLog_logOfMean.ipynb](https://github.com/emuro/gene_length/blob/main/main_work/suppl_work/meanOfLog_logOfMean.ipynb): for the gene length's distributions of the different genomes.
 Here we compare the mean of the log of the lengths, $\langle log L \rangle$ , and the log of the mean of lengths, $log \langle L \rangle$, in $log_{10}$ representation.
 It corresponds to the Extended Data Fig. 5.

  - [average_mean_lengths__order.ipynb](https://github.com/emuro/gene_length/blob/main/main_work/suppl_work/average_mean_lengths__order.ipynb).
-Extended Data Fig. 6a.
-Order of the average mean gene lengths for the different groups of organisms; Fig S6b.
-Same representations for the average protein gene lengths.
+Extended Data Fig. 6a: order of the average mean gene lengths for the different groups of organisms.
+Extended Data Fig 6b.
+Same representation for the average protein lengths.

  - [meanLg_distribution__perGofOrg.ipynb](https://github.com/emuro/gene_length/blob/main/main_work/suppl_work/meanLg_distribution__perGofOrg.ipynb).
 Distribution of the mean gene lengths to Fungi (1014 genomes); it corresponds to the Extended Data Fig. 9a.
 Note: Fig. S9b was calculated using code from the main_work section, see [relation_proteins_protCodGenes_lengths.ipynb](https://github.com/emuro/gene_length/blob/main/main_work/relation_proteins_protCodGenes_lengths.ipynb).